Mila Ximénez: Biography and career

 Ximénez was the daughter of Manuel Ximénez de Cisneros Muñoz de León (1924–2008) and Nicolasa Rebollo Burgueño (1926–2009).

 Although she began studying journalism in the University of Seville, she dropped out.
-At the age of 18 she moved to Madrid, and since February 1986, she collaborated in the newspaper ABC, taking charge of a weekly section called "Café con Mila Santana", where she interviewed: Andrés Segovia, Antonio Mingote, Cayetana de Alba, Leonard Cohen, Plácido Domingo, Terensi Moix, Antonio Asensio, José María García Perez, Miguel Bosé, Pedro Almodóvar, José María Ruiz-Mateos, Carmen Sevilla, Boris Becker, etc. She previously did some collaborations in a tennis magazine and was the owner of the ASPORT video production company, which was dedicated to the recording and sale of cassettes of tennis lessons.
+At the age of 18 she moved to Madrid, and since February 1986, she collaborated in the newspaper ABC, taking charge of a weekly section called "Café con Mila Santana", where she interviewed: Andrés Segovia, Antonio Mingote, Cayetana de Alba, Leonard Cohen, Plácido Domingo, Terenci Moix, Antonio Asensio, José María García Perez, Miguel Bosé, Pedro Almodóvar, José María Ruiz-Mateos, Carmen Sevilla, Boris Becker, etc. She previously did some collaborations in a tennis magazine and was the owner of the ASPORT video production company, which was dedicated to the recording and sale of cassettes of tennis lessons.

 After joining the professional journalist Jaime Peñafiel in the publication La Revista (1984), she worked in a radio show called Directamente Encara conducted by Encarna Sánchez in Cadena COPE.

 After a break she took for several years, she returned to her professional activity in the early 2000s, now on television.
 She joined the staff of collaborators for Telecinco, a channel in which she has worked successively in television programs such as Crónicas marcianas (2004), TNT (2004–2007), A tu lado (2004–2007), La Noria (2007–2012), Tal cual lo contamos (2008) and Sálvame diario and Deluxe (from 2009 and until her death), Abre los ojos y mira (2013–2014), Survivor Spain (2016), Las Campos (2016-2017), Sálvame Okupa (2019), Hormigas blancas (2020), Cantora: la herencia envenenada (2020), Socialité (2020) and La última cena (2020).

 In 2016, she began writing a weekly blog in Lecturas magazine.
 That same year, she joined the cast of Survivor Spain as a contestant, in which she finished as third runner-up.
 She was also co-host of the campanadas de fin de año in 2017 on Telecinco.

 In 2019, she participated in the reality show Gran Hermano VIP, where she finished third runner-up.
 In summer 2020, she also participated in La última cena.